mozilla/gcp-ingestion/docs/ingestion-edge/index.md

   on the filesystem where `QUEUE_PATH` is mounted below which `/__heartbeat__` will fail, defaults to `0` which disables the check
-- `METADATA_HEADERS`: a JSON list of headers to preserve as PubSub message attributes, defaults to `["Content-Length", "Date", "DNT", "User-Agent", "X-Forwarded-For", "X-Pingsender-Version", "X-Pipeline-Proxy", "X-Debug-ID", "X-Telemetry-Agent", "X-Source-Tags", "X-Foxsec-IP-Reputation"]`;
+- `METADATA_HEADERS`: a JSON list of headers to preserve as PubSub message attributes, defaults to `["Content-Length", "Date", "DNT", "User-Agent", "X-Forwarded-For", "X-Pingsender-Version", "X-Pipeline-Proxy", "X-Debug-ID", "X-Telemetry-Agent", "X-Source-Tags", "X-Foxsec-IP-Reputation", "X-LB-Tags"]`;
   the message attribute name will be the header name in lowercase and with `-` converted to `_`
 - `PUBLISH_TIMEOUT_SECONDS`: a float indicating the maximum number of seconds